Watershed’s founders, board president & director celebrate completion of the Windgate Studio with architect Jane Gleason.

 Phase 2: Purchase and renovation of the Joan Pearson Watkins House, 2018-2019

-- This fully restored historic home holds Watershed’s Barkan Gallery, which offers year-round exhibition, lecture, and event space.
+- This restored historic home holds Watershed’s Barkan Gallery, which offers year-round exhibition, lecture, and event space.
 Watershed’s administrative offices and retail shop are also located in the house.

 Phase 3: Construction of the Studio Annex, 2020